gwongwen/stm32wle5_rtos_lora/README.md

 This simple application allows us to demonstrate and validate the LoRa subsystem of Zephyr RTOS.
 This code allows testing of LoRa radio, only transmission for this code.
 This is useful for validating your LoRa radio is working correctly before trying to connect to LoRaWAN networks.
 The version of Zephyr RTOS used is the version v3.4.0.

-When started, the application transmit a packet sizes that could be used in a real-world application, a sensor propagating a measurement.
+When started, the application transmit a packet sizes of 12 bytes (size of payload) that could be used in a real-world application, a sensor propagating a measurement.
 To check the transmission of a packet, a code in matlab using a PlutoSDR board was added with an example of plots.

 **First Board used** : Cicecrone board by Move-X